Can you recognize the signs of a stroke?

-Quiz yourself to see if you can spot a stroke while it’s unfolding.
+Quiz yourself to see how well you can recognize the symptoms of a stroke.

-Question 1: Jessica is a healthy 36-year-old woman.
+Jessica is a healthy 36-year-old woman.
 She wakes up one morning feeling groggy, with clammy hands.
-She feels a little dizzy and has pins and needles in her legs.
+She feels a little dizzy and has pins and needles in one of her legs.
 A few hours pass and these symptoms go away.
 Could they signal a stroke?

 b.
 No, this doesn’t sound like a stroke

-Question 2: Julius, a 70-year-old smoker with high cholesterol, has a pounding headache.
+Julius, a 70-year-old man who smokes and has high cholesterol, has a pounding headache.
 He begins having slurred speech and his vision becomes blurred.
 What steps should Julius take?

 a.
 Take some aspirin and rest